Fleet Data Management

-Whether you have one or 1,000 vehicles in your fleet, it is important to keep your records close at hand.
+Whether you have one or 1,000 vehicles in your fleet, it is important to keep your fleet data and records close at hand.
 In our digital world, many fleet managers still rely on spreadsheets, paper filing or even Post-it notes to track important vehicle maintenance, fuel, expense and performance information.
 Simply put, these manual methods don’t work.

 Not only is paper-based reporting easily misplaced or discarded, these tracking methods make team collaboration extremely difficult.
 Attempting to collaborate on a report with multiple team members could leave you with numerous versions of a document or incorrect and outdated data.
 Even worse—what if an employee quits without handing over their closely-held information?

 Data is key when it comes to tracking your fleet’s efficiency and profitability, so up-to-date, detailed reports are a make-or-break necessity.
 Fleet management software allows you to store all company vehicles in a centralized system where team members can visualize, update and analyze everything that keeps your operation running smoothly.

 Preventative and routine maintenance is crucial and, if missed, can add miles of wear and tear to your vehicles.
 Relying on drivers to inform you when maintenance is due doesn’t always work.

 “Boss, I forgot to tell you my truck is 3,000 miles past due for maintenance.
 I meant to tell you last week.”